 First, ask to review the speaker's flight itinerary before the event, so you know they have the intention of attending.

-Second, clarify that if they can't attend they must refund the deposit ( not hold onto it for the following year, unless this is negotiated in advance) right away.
+Second, clarify that if they can't attend, they must refund the deposit ( not hold onto it for the following year, unless negotiated in advance) right away.

 Third, have a backup speaker just in case.
-This does not have to be a motivational speaker, delegates will understand it's tough to find a motivational speaker on short notice.
+It does not have to be a motivational speaker; delegates will understand it's tough to find a motivational speaker on short notice.

 Make sure you send your motivational speaker articles or information to help them understand the audience and anything relevant that impacts them.
 Host a pre-event conference call to discuss the theme and objectives.
 Finally, offer several people for the speaker to interview to get to know the audience.

 Once you have hired your motivational speaker, it's time to promote them so you can boost attendance and get people excited about the event.
 Use social media outlets like Twitter, Facebook, LinkedIn, and more to get the message out.
 Encourage the speaker to engage with online social media and share your posts.
 Many speakers will also be willing to write a blog or an article about your event.

 How do you know your Motivational Speaker Return on Investment?